 “As he guides us through the streets of his hometown, he encourages us to explore the buildings, neighborhoods and landscapes that define and enrich our own communities.
 With scholarship and an occasional flash of humor, Kidney helps us see the importance of the distinctive sense of place that makes every city–whether Pittsburgh or Palm Springs or Paris–unique and appealing.”

-–Richard Moe, President, National Trust for Historic Preservation
+–Richard Moe, former President, National Trust for Historic Preservation

 - 71 b/w photos